franciscocunha57/Epidemologia1/ReadMe.md

 ## Statistical analysis

-This [notebook](https://github.com/franciscocunha57/Epidemologia1/blob/master/Sweden/Notebooks/Gr%C3%A1ficos.ipynb)concerns some statistics about Sweden.
+This [notebook](https://github.com/franciscocunha57/Epidemologia1/blob/master/Sweden/Notebooks/Gr%C3%A1ficos.ipynb) concerns some statistics about Sweden.

 ### Distribution of cases by Region